Calculating propagators for relativistic wave equations: Comments on the Feynman checkerboard model

-We shall use the same argument to construct the propagator for the Dirac equation~\cite{DiracEqn} $(\rmi\gamma^\mu\partial_\mu-\rmm\rmc/\hbar)\Psi=0$.
-But before constructing the propagator, let us first recap Feynman's method for computing the path integral for the Dirac equation.
-Feynman used a checkerboard model (illustrated in \cref{fig:FCM}) to construct the propagator, which is very different from the approach applied to the Schr\"{o}dinger equation.
+The propagator for the Dirac equation was first discussed by Feynman \cite{FeynmanQM}, via the Feynman checkerboard model, which we have described in \cref{fig:FCM}.
+This calculation of the propagator is notably different from the approach applied to the Schr\"{o}dinger equation.

-In Feynman's calculation, the particle can only move forward or backward in one dimension at a speed of light, $\rmc$.
+In Feynman's original calculation of the propagator (\ref{eq:Dirac_K}), the particle can only move forward or backward in one dimension at the speed of light, $\rmc$.
 The particle occasionally reverses its direction at a rate proportional to the rest mass, $\rmm$.
 This generates a random walk, as sketched in \cref{fig:FCM}.
-The corresponding wave function of that particle is assumed to change its amplitude by a factor $\rmi M\epsilon$ after each reversal, where $\epsilon$ is the small time step into which the path is discretized.
-Thus the propagator $K$ for the Dirac equation is given as~\cite{FeynmanQM}
+The corresponding wave function of the particle is assumed to change its amplitude by a factor $\rmi \rmM\rmc\epsilon$ after each reversal, where $\epsilon$ is the small time step into which the path is discretized (also shown in \cref{fig:FCM}).
+Combining these assumptions, the propagator $K$ for the Dirac equation is equal to~\cite{FeynmanQM}

-where $\rmM=\rmm\rmc/\hbar$, $R$ is the number of reversals or corners on the path illustrated in \cref{fig:FCM}, and $N(R)$ is the total number of paths with $R$ corners.
-The sum in the propagator \cref{eq:FeynmanDef_K} can---according to Ref.\cite{kull1999path}---be evaluated, giving,
+where $R$ is the number of corners on the path illustrated in \cref{fig:FCM} (i.e. the number of times the trajectory switches between left--going and right--going), and $N(R)$ is the total number of paths with $R$ corners.
+The sum in the propagator \barecref{eq:FeynmanDef_K} can, after an evaluation of $N(R)$ using combinatorics, and an application of the Stirling formula for a large number of time steps~\cite{kull1999path}, be evaluated as